This document introduces the sharding solution provided by Data Migration, its background, design details, and sharding DDL restrictions.

 The DM-worker requests the DM-master to create a DDL lock corresponding to the target table on the task.
 If the DDL lock already exists, the DM-worker registers its own information; if the DDL lock does not exist, the DM-master creates a DDL lock for the DM-worker, and the DM-worker registers its own information and becomes the DDL lock owner.
 The DDL lock is identified by

 The DM-master checks whether the DDL lock owner successfully executes the DDL statement.
-If the execution is successful, it notifies all the DM-workers that are waiting for the execution of this DDL statement to continue to synchronize after this DDL statement.
+If the execution is successful, it notifies all the DM-workers that are waiting for the execution of this DDL statement to continue to replicate after this DDL statement.

 Data Migration has the following sharding DDL usage restrictions: